josipursan/ML/Supervised Machine Learning: Regression and Classification/W1/Notes.md

 -**classification** - differs from regression in the sense that we are usually trying to predict a very limit set of output values
 &nbsp;&nbsp;&nbsp;-terms *class* and *category* are often used interchangeably when talking about classification problems
-&nbsp;&nbsp;&nbsp;-classification algorithms predict *categories*, usually a relatively number of categories &nbsp;&nbsp;&nbsp;-classification algorithms use boundary lines to demarcate borders between different categories
+&nbsp;&nbsp;&nbsp;-classification algorithms predict *categories*, usually a relatively small number of categories
+&nbsp;&nbsp;&nbsp;-classification algorithms use boundary lines to demarcate borders between different categories

 -**unsupervised learning** - the most widely used form of ML